 7. Pick your fonts.

 You can find tons of free fonts on this site, this site and this site.
 Once you've chosen your fonts, record them in your style guide and also note any special specifications, like if there will be any custom character spacing for easier readability or whether your selected fonts can also be used italicized or in bold.

 8. Think about your graphic elements and icons.

 When choosing these (things like graphics for your sidebar, boarders, social media icons, patterns etc.), once again, make sure that they reflect the FEEL of your brand by measuring them against the 3 brand words that you chose earlier!

 9. Logo variation.

 In regards to your logo, many brands will have a main logo as well as 1-2 alternate logos to use on different materials when the orientation and/or dimensions of the main logo don't work well.
 In your style guide, you'll want to include your logo(s) as well as set some parameters for the use of your logo.

 10. Define your photo style.

-11. Decide on your blog's tone.
+11. Decide on your brand's tone.

 And make sure that you stay consistent with your tone throughout other things such as e-mails, social media interactions and captions, any digital products that you create, etc. You want people to know that it's YOU when they read all of those things!
 If you've got a completely different writing style across different platforms then it might look like you have multiple personalities!

 12. Write down blog post specifics (if you have a blog for your business.)

 The last thing that you wanna do is write down any guidelines that you have for your blog posts.
 You will want to consider questions such as, do you have any rules for your post titles?
 Is there a minimum/maximum number of photos that you'd like to include in each post?
 What size font will your text be?
 Will you always want to include links?
 Do you have any specific guidelines for writing about affiliate stuff?

 Yes, don't forget the final step which is saving your document and keeping it in a handy place for easy reference!
 I keep mine on my desktop and also a printed version in my business binder.
 Use your style guide when you are designing your blog, writing posts, creating any business related content, etc.